bkpifc/BKPMediaDetector/README.md

 ## Tips:
 - Make sure to use Tensorflow-GPU to leverage your GPU
 - Prepare your environment to make best use of CUDA, cuDNN and your GPU.
 Check Tensorflows build configuration guide to validate versions.
+- For help configuring your environment, just google your OS version including CUDA, cuDNN and Tensorflow

 For guidance on re-training the model, or to create a fully new tensorflow model, please see those various excellent postings or contact us directly: